 During the presentation participants were able to ask questions in the chat, which were answered at the end of the session.
 The questions raised a few important practical points:

 The course is free of charge and is awarded by a certificate from the S4D4C project, acknowledged by the coordinator Elke Dall.
-There is no time limit to complete the course which will continue to be present on our website for two years after the project ending.
-Moreover, we are currently working for the course to be available on other platforms.
+There is no time limit to complete the course which will continue to be present on our website for four years after the project ends (until 2025).
+Moreover, we have also been working for the course to be available on other platforms.
 For any questions regarding the course please contact us at email@example.com

 Have we convinced you?
-If so, join the community today and register to the course here!
+If so, join the community today and register for the course here!